kurahaupo/vyos-documentation/docs/introducing/about.rst

 VyOS major version starting with VyOS 1.2 which will receive Long-term support (LTS).

-The manual version is selected/specified by it's Git branch name.
+The manual version is selected/specified by its Git branch name.
 You can switch between versions of the documentation by selecting the appropriate branch on the bottom left corner.

 VyOS CLI syntax may change between major (and sometimes minor) versions.
 Please always refer to the documentation matching your current, running installation.
-If a change in the CLI is required, VyOS will ship a so called migration script which will take care of adjusting the syntax.
+If a change in the CLI is required, VyOS will ship a migration script to take care of adjusting the syntax.
 No action needs to be taken by you.